Pravallika1009/bank-application/README.md

 # bank-application
-A Bank Application where using J2EE
+A Bank Application using J2EE